Kelsey Mitchell (basketball): Overseas

 In 2019, Mitchell played for Egyptian club Al Ahly in the 2019 FIBA Africa Women's Clubs Champions Cup.

 Mitchell played in Israeli League for Elitzur Ramla in the 2021–22 off-season.

+In 2023, Mitchel played 8 games with Uni Girona in Girona, Spain in the Spanish First League and 5 games in EuroCup.

 Mitchell signed with the Shanxi Flame of the Women's Chinese Basketball Association for the 2024–2025 season.

 Unrivaled

 On November 5, 2025, it was announced that Mitchell had been drafted by Hive BC for the 2026 Unrivaled season.

 Personal life

 Mitchell is from Cincinnati, Ohio, and graduated from Princeton High School in Sharonville, Ohio.
-She has a twin sister.
+She has a twin sister, Chelsea.

+She has a Bachelor's Degree from Ohio State, graduating in 2018.
+On August 7, 2020, she earned her Master's Degree in Sports Administration from the University of Cincinnati.

+She is currently studying for her Ph.D. in Educational Leadership at Liberty University, expecting to complete by 2028.